ScooloV/bbpedia/docs/dungeon_bowl/the_teams.md

 T][he College of Shadow is undoubtedly the most mysterious of the Colleges of Magic i World.
-Whilst the Magisterium of other colleges like to make themselves and their de d °^ld^ so that they can seem more impressive, the Grey Wizards keep themselves very much/ °^Wn^ shadows, conducting their business in secret in order that their true motives go undiscovered^10\ he^
+Whilst the Magisterium of other colleges like to make themselves and their de d ld so that they can seem more impressive, the Grey Wizards keep themselves very much/ Wn shadows, conducting their business in secret in order that their true motives go undiscovered10\ he

 A college that doesn't question when a player comes back covered in blood, or asks why a player has an assorted collection of knives and